-Peer MentoringWorks Community of Practice
+Peer MentoringWorks Community of Practice (PMW CoP)

-The Peer MentoringWorks Community of Practice (PMW CoP) connects a network of peer mentoring providers for the purpose of mentoring other providers to develop and expand peer mentoring programs as a VR service.
+The PMW CoP connects a network of peer mentoring providers for the purpose of mentoring other providers to develop and expand peer mentoring programs as a VR service.
 The PMW CoP seeks to:

 - Identify emerging best practices